New York court suspends Rudy Giuliani's law license

 Federal agents raided Giuliani's home and office in April, taking electronic devices including phones and computers.

-The investigation includes an examination of whether Giuliani was required to register as a foreign agent in the U.S. Some of the Ukrainian figures Giuliani was worked with were also interested in getting his help lobbying the Trump administration to dismiss the U.S. ambassador to that country.
+The investigation includes an examination of whether Giuliani was required to register as a foreign agent in the U.S. Some of the Ukrainian figures Giuliani was worked with were also interested in getting his help lobbying the Trump administration.

-That investigation was not a factor in the suspension of his law license.
+Giuliani has said he is innocent of any wrongdoing and that the investigations are politically motivated.

+Giuliani could also face consequences in Georgia, where he made statements to legislative committees casting doubt on the legitimacy of that state’s election that are cited in the New York court’s decision.

 The suspension won’t affect Giuliani’s ability to act as a lobbyist or do security consulting, but will likely will prevent him from practicing law in jurisdictions even beyond New York, said David S. Weinstein, a former federal prosecutor.

-Note: This story has been updated to correct the attribution on the decision.
-It was made by the court, not the attorney disciplinary committee.